-Equipping educators for success from Day One
+Equipping educators for success from day one

-In collaboration with experts in the field and based on our current investments in the Teacher Prep Transformation Centers, we have defined a set of quality principles to define teacher and leader preparation: preparation programs build educator competency through practice; demonstrate a commitment to using data about candidate performance to make decisions; ensure those training candidates are effective; and are responsive to K-12 schools and the communities they serve.
+In collaboration with experts in the field and based on our investments in the Teacher Prep Transformation Centers, we have defined a set of quality principles to define high-quality teacher preparation: preparation programs build educator competency through practice; demonstrate a commitment to using data about candidate performance to make decisions; ensure those training candidates are effective; and are responsive to K-12 schools and the communities they serve.

 We support teacher leaders by investing in the resources, training and skill-building that will help them be prepared to help students from “day one.”
 We also support organizations that partner with programs to prepare teachers to better serve low-income students and students of color.
 This builds on our past work supporting teacher prep programs and our ongoing commitment to empowering and supporting strong, capable teachers as leaders in driving improvement in schools and classrooms.